 Windows 8 has built-in antivirus and anti-spyware so users need not install a third-party anti-malware.
 The free security might appeal to the generations that welcome good security for low-cost.
 The task of choosing different security software and installing, updating it, has been removed, with the presence of the built-in anti-malware.

 Though Windows 7 is also good at security, Windows 8 is a step ahead – integrating family safety into the operating system core.
-This is a feature that will appeal to parents who wish to secure their kids by stopping violence and porn exposure; monitoring their kids’ Internet usage; and more.
+This is a feature that will appeal to parents who wish to secure their kids by stopping violence and adult-site exposure; monitoring their kids’ Internet usage; and more.
 The best thing about the Family Safety in Windows 8 is that the operating system can enforce a set of limitations across different computers using the Windows Live ID – making it easier for parents to monitor their kids’ activities.